ArkEcosystemArchive/docs-legacy/docs/tutorials/node/setupdevnet.md

 #### Switch to the ARK User

-While installing ARK Core, we should use the ARK user that we created above and go to the base directory.
+While installing ARK Devnet Core, we should use the ARK user that we created above and go to the base directory.
 To switch to it, run:

 ```bash
 sudo su - username
 cd ~
 ```

-#### Running ARK Core Installation Script
+#### Running ARK Core Installation Script for Developers

-Installing ARK Core is a straightforward process.
+Installing ARK Devnet Core is a straightforward process.
 We will use ARK installer script that will install all of the necessary dependencies, ARK Core onto your server and publish configuration files for it.
 To install essentials run this command:

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/ARKEcosystem/core/develop/install.sh)